sigma-s/100-Days-of-Code/log.md

 ### Day 15: Wednesday February 15, 2017

-**Today's Progress**: Udemy lessons continued.
-Created CSS Tic Tac Toe board and blog from scratch.
+**Today's Progress**: Udemy lessons then created CSS Tic Tac Toe board and blog from scratch.

 **Thoughts:** I couldn't be happier with my progress as well as my continued passion for learning how to code.
 I've hit a lot of different roadblocks along the way, but today showed me how much I've learned over the last couple of months.